checkstyle/checkstyle/.github/PULL_REQUEST_TEMPLATE.md

 To avoid multiple iterations of fixes and CIs failures, please read https://checkstyle.org/contributing.html

-ATTENTION: We are not merging Pull Requests that are not passing our CIs, but we will help to resolve issues.
+ATTENTION: We are not merging Pull Requests that are not passing our CIs.
+The CIs are not redundant, but each perform individual tasks.
+The requirement for PRs is to pass them all.
+Travis CI on your GitHub fork is limited to master you need to patch the configuration if you insist on using Travis CI to check your PRs.
+Of course, we will help you to resolve issues.

 Thanks for reading, remove whole this message and type what you need.